 I had the same problem cashing in my AP Calculus score.
 Eventually I learned that if you took (and passed) a course farther along in the sequence, you could fill out some form and the campus grade computer would give you credit for the prerequisite course(s), which I eventually did in the case of my Calculus AP score.
 A friend I made in the dorms practically the first day there learned this too late, and not from anyone in the Math Dept.; when they wouldn't take his AP Calculus score he got finagled and funneled into taking the Honors Calculus sequence -- which was agonizing because he wanted to go into aeronautical engineering, not extremely abstract mathematics.

 The net result for me after all this was that I went off and took physics rather than re-do freshman chemistry.
 This turned out to be a good thing to do as by happenstance I got to have Dr. Lowell Brown for a year.
-At that time he was closely collaborating with the people at SLAC (Stanford Linear Accelerator) who were discovering the J/psi meson (J/Ψ, or psion), which led to the "November Revolution" (in high energy particle physics) and half of the Nobel Prize the next year (1976) -- the other half going to the team at Brookhaven National Laboratory who had discovered a particle at the same time which, after they'd figured everything out, turned out to be the same particle (hence it's two names).
-The J/psi is the simplest and lowest mass form of "charmonium", because it consists of a charmed quark and a charmed anti-quark.
-(All mesons are thought to be quark/ anti-quark pairs.)
+At that time he was closely collaborating with the people at SLAC (Stanford Linear Accelerator) who were doing deep inelastic collisions and discovering the J/psi meson (J/Ψ, or psion), which led to the "November Revolution" (in high energy particle physics) and half of the Nobel Prize the next year (1976) -- the other half going to the team at Brookhaven National Laboratory who had discovered a particle at the same time which, after they'd figured everything out, turned out to be the same particle (hence it's two names).
+The J/Ψ is the simplest and lowest mass form of "charmonium", because it consists of a charmed quark and a charmed anti-quark.
+(All mesons are thought to be quark/anti-quark pairs.)
 Dr. Brown was really into this.
 In fact he was so excited about what they were doing he often inadvertently blew off our whole hour of lecture, instead digressing on the very latest developments concerning what they were struggling to figure out at that moment.
 The charmed quark is massive, weighing almost a third more than a proton (which itself is composed of three other quarks).
 On June 30, 2020, people plowing thru Large Hadron Collider data announced the discovery of a new particle, called X(6900) because it has a mass-energy of 6,900 MeV; it's an example of a tetraquark -- something made up of four quarks, not three.
-Literally a new form of matter.
-The clue to this is that it decays into two J/psi mesons, so it's presumed to be made up of two pairs of a charmed and anti-charmed quark.
+This is literally a new form of matter.
+The clue to this is that it decays into two J/Ψ mesons, so it's presumed to be made up of two pairs of a charmed and anti-charmed quark.